Skip to main content

 Configuration File

-After the container has been created, we need to add a configuration file.
-Open a terminal in Unraid and issue the following commands:
+After the container has been created, we need to generate and set up your configuration file.

-From here, you can edit the configuration to your liking through either nano or whatever method you use to edit your files.
+From here, you can edit the configuration options to your liking through your preferred text editor (nano

 Start your container and check the logs.
 You should see something along the lines of: